Dallas, Texas: Leading the Way in Stroke Care

 Role of Research and Innovation

-Dallas is at the forefront of groundbreaking research, thanks to leading institutions like UT Southwestern and Baylor Scott & White.
-These centers push boundaries daily, exploring innovative studies aimed at preventing issues, improving treatment, and enhancing recovery.
+Dallas stands at front of groundbreaking research thanks to major institutions such as UT Southwestern and Baylor Scott & White.
+These centers push boundaries each day, driving innovative studies aimed at preventing complications, advancing treatment options, and strengthening recovery pathways.
 Key focus areas include:

 Challenges and Opportunities in Assisting Those Affected